klarrieu/fractal_explorer/README.md

 - saving images
 - loading position/colormap from previously saved images

-As navigation occurs, the fractal image is dynamically recomputed using the pyCUDA architecture.
+As navigation occurs, the fractal image is dynamically recomputed using the CUDA architecture.

 Future improvements include: